bullyhunter1917/ML-Neural-Networks-Projects/KMNIST classification/README.md

-My first try to create image classifier using Convolution Neural Networks.
-I use LeNet architecture
+My first attempt to create an image classifier using Convolution Neural Networks.
+I used LeNet architecture

 Dataset:
 - KMNIST